 One of the biggest struggles I hear from compassionate shoppers is finding affordable makeup that is both cruelty-free and vegan.
-To clarify the main difference between the two, cosmetics labelled as ‘cruelty-free’ implies no animal testing has been performed meanwhile ‘vegan’ products do not contain any animal derivatives.
+Yes, there is a difference between cosmetics labelled as cruelty-free and vegan.
+‘Cruelty-free’ implies the ingredients and finished products were not tested on animals meanwhile ‘Vegan’ products do not contain any animal ingredients.

-There’s some great cruelty-free drugstore brand lists and similar resources available online but not one specifically catered for vegans only.
+There are some great cruelty-free drugstore brand lists and similar resources available online but not one specifically catered for only vegans.
 It’s probably because it’s a much shorter list but you may be surprised that although a brand isn’t considered 100% vegan, they do offer some options that are animal-free in addition to being cruelty-free of course!

-Here you will find a list of drugstore makeup brands that are either 100% vegan or carry some vegan options as well as to how you can find those V-options.
-I also list drugstore makeup brands that are NOT cruelty-free and continue to test on animals and therefore should be avoided at all costs.
-Finally, I will mention brands that are cruelty-free BUT not vegan-friendly and is probably best to avoid.
+Here you will find a list of drugstore makeup brands that are either 100% vegan or brands that carry some vegan options as well as to how you can find those Vegan options.
+At the very bottom of this post, I also list drugstore makeup brands that are NOT cruelty-free and continue to test on animals and therefore should be avoided.
+Finally, I mention brands that are cruelty-free BUT not vegan-friendly and is probably best to avoid.

 List of Vegan Makeup Drugstore Brands

 Below is a list of cruelty-free drugstore makeup brands that do not test on animals with vegan options!

 Wet N Wild

 Some makeup brands claim to be cruelty-free and do not test on animals however they may use ingredients derived from an animal.
 Common non-vegan ingredients used in cosmetics include honey, beeswax, milk protein, lanolin, and carmine.